Dario-Maglio/Numerical_Methods/README.rst

 - application projects.

-- basics of Fortran programming language and numerical methods.
+- basics of Fortran programming language and numerical methods (Basic methods).

-- methods for minimization and integration.
+- methods for roots, minimization and integration (Basic methods).

-- methods for solving Ordinary and Stochastic Differential Equations (ODE & SDE).
+- methods for diagonalizing NxN matrices (Applications).

-- methods for solving Partial Differential Equations (PDE).
+- methods for Ordinary, Stochastic and Partial Differential Equations.

-- methods for diagonalizing NxN matrices.

-- notions on Pseudo Random Number Generators and Monte Carlo algorithms.
+- methods for Monte Carlo simulations and Pseudo Random Number Generators.

 - methods for Path Integral and Quantum Systems simulations.

-- some notes on Tensor Networks.